Problematy/goodmap/docs/plugins.rst

 .. _plugins-shortcode-rendered-fields:

-**A platzky plugin needs no goodmap frontend at all.** ``prepare_pin`` matches each field name against the shortcodes loaded plugins contribute, and renders a match with that shortcode's ``render_value``, carrying the result as ``html`` for ``FieldRenderer`` to seed the fold with.
-A plugin can therefore display a field by shipping a Python shortcode alone: no Module Federation build, no bundle to serve, no ``config.field`` to keep in sync.
-Field plugins below remain the way to add behaviour goodmap's own React tree must take part in.
+**A marker field can be rendered with no frontend code at all**, by a platzky plugin that contributes a shortcode named after it. ``prepare_pin`` matches each field name against the shortcodes loaded plugins contribute and renders a match with that shortcode's ``render_value``, carrying the result as ``html`` for ``FieldRenderer`` to seed the fold with — so there is no Module Federation build, no bundle to serve, and no ``config.field`` to keep in sync.
+The field plugins described below remain the way to add behaviour goodmap's own React tree must take part in.

 The match is by name.
 A plugin contributing this shortcode